 Transport from mainland Iran to Qeshm Island: To get to Qeshm Island is fairly easy as it is a large touristic destinations for locals.
 From the cities of Shiraz or perhaps Kerman, or any city in Iran for that matter, simply take a bus to the city of Bandar Abbas.
 From Bandar Abbas a local ferry leaves from the andar Abbas’ Shahid Haqani Passenger Port every 30 minutes and costs 150,000 Rial (Feb.
 2017).
 The ferry takes roughly 50 minutes to arrive on Qeshm.

-Transport on Qeshm Island: Once you reach the island it can get a bit tricky.
-Taxi’s will offer to drive you around the island for roughly 40$ a day.
+Transport on Qeshm Island: Once you reach the island it can get a bit tricky as taxis can be quite expensive compared to the taxis on the mainland (in Feb.
+2017 we were quoted 1.5 million rial or ±40$ per day for the 4 of us).
 Renting a car might be the best option if you want some freedom on the island.
 This nonetheless might be a bit tricky if you do not speak the language.
-We ended up renting a car, paying 140$ for 3 days, which honestly did not have the best quality.
+We ended up renting a car, paying 140$ for 3 days including insurance, which honestly did not have the best quality.
 Renting a 4×4 car might be the best, but can get a bit expensive if you are traveling Iran on a budget though.

 Visa for Qeshm Island